Joint share ownership plans (JSOP)

 Tax treatment of joint share ownership plans

-In tax terms, a JSOP can be attractive as it is intended to produce a manageable upfront income tax and NIC charge when the employee acquires the share interest.
+In tax terms, a JSOP can be attractive because they produce a manageable upfront income tax and NIC charge when the employee acquires the share interest.
 If the employee were required to pay market value for the share interest (which should be relatively low), there would be no upfront income tax or NIC charge.

 The upside delivered to the employee should be taxed as a capital gain at a rate of 20% and the annual exemption or other CGT reliefs could be available.